Button take you back to the top of the page

 • Lack of Physical Activity: Leading a sedentary lifestyle.

-• Obesity: Carrying extra weight increases the strain on your heart.
+• Obesity: Carrying extra weight increases the strain on your heart, Learn more about managing weight in our Obesity Blog.

 • Stress: Chronic stress can contribute to elevated blood pressure.